jennimao/GNN_network_delay_model/README.md

 # Graph Neural Network for Predicting Network Per-Flow Delays on Real-Time Data
 Jenny Mao CPSC 483

 Using RouteNet-F to predict network per-flow delays on Real Traffic Traces.
-Based off of work done by the wonderful team
+Based off of work done by the wonderful team:

+@article{ferriol2022routenet,
+  title={RouteNet-Fermi: Network Modeling with Graph Neural Networks}, author={Ferriol-Galm{\'e}s, Miquel and Paillisse, Jordi and Su{\'a}rez-Varela, Jos{\'e} and Rusek, Krzysztof and Xiao, Shihan and Shi, Xiang and Cheng, Xiangle and Barlet-Ros, Pere and Cabellos-Aparicio, Albert}, journal={arXiv preprint arXiv:2212.12070}, year={2022}
+}

 ## Installation and Evaluation